Manage your profile and individual viewing options.

-If you select App Access, you will see a list of all apps which you have granted access to Meisterplan, for example Zapier.
+If you select App Access, you will see a list of all apps that you have granted access to Meisterplan, for example Zapier.

 Here you can add, change or remove your profile picture.
-When you are logged in to Meisterplan, it will be displayed to the right of the header.
+When you are logged in to Meisterplan, it will be displayed to the right of the header bar.
 If you have not added a profile picture, your initials will be displayed.

 The Histogram section offers options for controlling the height and scale of histogram rows.